WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/12_2_Kings/2_Kgs_7.md

 the captain had answered the man of God, "If the LORD himself should make windows in heaven, could such a thing be?"
 And he had said, "You shall see it with your own eyes, but you shall not eat of it."

 ###### 20
-And so it happened to him, for the people trampled him in the gate and he died. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And so it happened to him, for the people trampled him in the gate and he died.

 ***